piccolo-orm/piccolo_web/image/app/content/md/posts/namespacing_python_attributes.md

 For example, calling an object just calls it's `__call__` method.
 Instantiating an object just calls its `__init__` method.

-It's tempting for library authors to use this dunder syntax for their own variables but it's not ideal.
+It's tempting for library authors to use this dunder syntax for their own variables but it's not recommended.
 The magic methods are how Python implements some important functionality, and what if they add a new magic method in the future, which clashes with your own variable?
 It's unlikely, but best to be safe.
 Consider the dunder namespace to be just for the Python runtime.

 ## Nested classes